Summer Studio FAQ's

 Is housing provided?

-We are not able to offer housing for the Summer Studio.
+Housing is offered for the one-week programs, June 22nd – June 26th and August 3rd – 7th only.
+We are not able to offer housing for the two week programs.
 Students will need to make arrangements to get here on time every day.

 What transportation is available to students?